dauer/tools-r-us/garmin-tools/tcx/README.md

 ### Align ###

 The problem with the second and third session is that they do not start at kilometer 0 but at 5084.25km and 10232.9912km so they need to be aligned.
-The second training session was substracted the length of the first session (5084,25 meters):
+I substract the starting points from the relevant .tcx files:

 	saxon-xslt -s:Running-2013-8-5-lap-7.tcx -xsl:align.xsl align="5084.25000" > Running-2013-8-5.tcx
 	saxon-xslt -s:Running-2013-8-8-lap-9.tcx -xsl:align.xsl align="10232.9912" > Running-2013-8-5.tcx